 Distribution of illegal files (such as pirated music, motion pictures, software) through any means (including peer-to-peer file transfer applications, FTP servers, and email) is a violation of copyright laws.

 Finally, there have been cases of email used inappropriately to harass another person (or persons), as well as cases of spam (large mailings of junk email) and smurf/denial of service attacks (a large volume of repeated calls to a computer, causing it to overload).
 These offenses are considered to be equally serious.

 Your acceptance is implicit in your use of ResNet

 By using your ResNet connection and/or your University-provided computer account (Netinfo, Interchange or a departmental account), you agree implicitly to legitimate and socially acceptable conduct.
-This conduct is detailed in the University's Guidelines on the Responsible Use of Information Technology Facilities and Services, and in the ResNet Service Agreement.
+This conduct is detailed in the UBC Policy on Acceptable Use and Security of UBC Electronic Information and Systems, and in the ResNet Service Agreement.
 Both of these documents refer to the appropriate use policies of all local, regional, national and international networks as well as the laws of all levels of government.

 Not only are you responsible for what you do, you are responsible for what others may do if they are able to gain access to your computer over the network.
 It is important that you make sure the operating system on your computer is secure against intruders who might, for example, use it to store and distribute illegal software.
 This means that:

 - You should not leave your computer on unless you are using it.

 - You should not run any sort of server software unless you are familiar with the security issues involved.

 - You should not download or run software from a source you don't completely trust.